The New Yorker

 So, you think you’ve got one of the best short stories ever written and you’re wondering where to send it?
 Try The New Yorker.
 For literary fiction, this is the best of the best.
-It’s been around forever, has a circulation of a million readers, and will pay you (about $7,500) for that short story.
+It’s been around forever, has a circulation of a million readers, and will pay you well for that short story (about $7,500 according to reports) .
 The New Yorker also accepts poetry submissions, humorous stories, and cartoons.

 Fiction submissions: Please send your submissions (as PDF attachments) to or by mail to Fiction Editor.
-We read all submissions within ninety days, and will contact you only if we’re interested in publishing your material.
+The New Yorker reads all submissions within ninety days, and will contact you only if they're interested in publishing your material.

 Poetry is reviewed on a rolling basis.
 Send up to six poems per submission, but please submit no more than twice in twelve months.
-We do not consider work that has appeared elsewhere (including Web sites and personal blogs), or translations that have already been published in English (the original text may have been published.)
-Simultaneous submissions are welcome; please notify us promptly if a poem is accepted elsewhere.
-Response time averages two to six months; after three, you are welcome to query the status.
-Mail paper submissions to: Poetry Department, (with an SASE enclosed).
-Or upload your work via .
+They do not consider work that has appeared elsewhere (including Web sites and personal blogs), or translations that have already been published in English (the original text may have been published.)
+Simultaneous submissions are welcome; please notify them promptly if a poem is accepted elsewhere.
+They try to respond within six months.
+Upload your work via .

 Full submission guidelines here.